lupyuen/lupyuen.github.io/src/display2.md

 Before we dive too deep into our Driver Code, let's talk about __Display Drivers__ and how they control the __Display Hardware__.

-The pic shows how a typical Display Driver will __render graphics__ to a Display Device...
+The pic above shows how a typical Display Driver will __render graphics__ to a Display Device...

 - Our Apps will write the pixels into a __RAM Framebuffer__